Włodzimierz Marek Tulczyjew: Scientific work

 Tulczyjew's main research interest was the geometry of classical mechanics and field theory, especially the symplectic and multisymplectic structures that underlie the Hamiltonian and Lagrangian formulations, and the Legendre transformation that connects them.
 Among his notable contributions are the Tulczyjew triple, the Tulczyjew symplectic structure, the Tulczyjew-Dedecker differential, and the Tulczyjew isomorphism.
 He also worked on general relativity, gauge theories, quantum mechanics, and differential geometry.

 In his habilitation thesis, Tulczyjew presented a scheme of relativistic quantum mechanics as a scattering theory, where antiparticles are described as particles moving backward in time.
 His work prefigured geometric quantization, later developed by Jean-Marie Souriau and Bertram Kostant.
 Tulczyjew was also one of the first to recognize the relashionship between Utiyama's theory and Yang-Mills field theory.
 Seeking the proper formulation of relativistic quantum mechanics led him back to the foundations of classical theories, especially to classical mechanics and the fundamentals of variational calculus (or rather the variational description of physical systems).

 Tulczyjew's approach to relativistic quantum mechanics led him to revisit the foundations of classical mechanics and the variational calculus, where he sought a geometric formulation.
 His work inspired several colleagues, particularly at the University of Warsaw, to explore multisymplectic geometry and its applications in variational calculus.
 Notable collaborators include Jerzy Kijowski, Wiktor Szczyrba, Jacek Komorowski, and Krzysztof Gawędzki.

 During his time in Canada, Tulczyjew continued to work on the dynamics of charged particles and the inverse problem of variational calculus, which seeks the conditions for a system of partial differential equations to be derived from a Lagrangian.
 He solved this problem by constructing a double variational complex and proving Poincaré's Lemma for this structure.
 His work was highly regarded by contemporaries such as André Lichnerowicz, Alexandre Vinogradov, Paul Dedecker.
 Ian Anderson attributed the discovery of the variational bicomplex to both Tulczyjew and Vinogradov independently.

 In 1974, Tulczyjew published a seminal paper on Hamiltonian and Lagrangian systems, providing a full geometric interpretation of the Legendre transformation.
 Later on, Tulczyjew formulated his innovative vision of variational principles in physics by providing a conceptual framework.
 The basic geometric structure associated with the Legendre transformation is now known as the Tulczyjew triple.
+Among his contributions to mathematical physics, Tulczyjew, in collaboration with Maria Rosa Menzio, developed an approach linking Lagrangian and Hamiltonian mechanics via symplectic structures.

 Tulczyjew's contributions were recognized internationally, and in 1981, he was elected as a foreign member of the Accademia delle Scienze di Torino.

 Tulczyjew published around 100 scientific papers and several books, including A symplectic framework for field theories (1979), and Geometric Formulation of Physical Theories (1989).
 He collaborated with many distinguished mathematicians and physicists.